roeltz/wlessc/README.md

 file for its Autoprefixer/cssnano goodies while skipping LESS compilation, and adds the `--output` switch.

+wlessc 0.6.3 configures LESS with {relativeUrls: true}, so url() always resolves relative to the current file and not the entry file.
+It also does away with a PostCSS warning.

 ## Disclaimer

 This was done out of necessity in daily work, and it just does what I need it